DavidVentura/blog/blog/raw/mozilla-translate/POST.md

     - Randomly uses 1200% CPU, I assume indexing some files
     - Needing to click 'Sync' every time I modify `CMakeLists.txt` -- if it can show me a pop-up, it can sync the file itself!
     - Sometimes an internal process would get stuck spinning with CPU at 100% -- only solution is to restart the IDE
+    - Sometimes "paste" stops working??
+You need to copy something inside Android Studio for it to start working again
+    - Working without Vim mode is pain
 - I actually had to scavenge some RAM from another computer, with 32GiB my machine kept running out of memory